Training Issues in Small Business

 by Lester L. Stephenson

 Small businesses face many difficulties that hinder their ability to fund and make time for training.
-Small businesses usually possess some, if not all, of the following characteristics:
+Training issues in small business can arise because small businesses usually possess some, if not all, of the following characteristics:

 - Small number of employees with too much work